Policewoman killed in crash involving stolen vehicle

 The road is closed at the junctions with Glendermott Road and Clooney Terrace.

-The Police Ombudsman has been informed.'Personal tragedy'
+The Police Ombudsman has been informed.

 The PSNI Chief Constable, Matt Baggott, paid tribute to the officer and vowed to catch those responsible.